 How do You Catch Striped Bass in Lake Nottely?

 Lake Nottely is exceptionally well known as a quiet area where one can catch astonishingly large specimens of striped bass.
 The best way to do this is to target the specific day or year when most fish approach the lake’s surface.

-Summertime is good due to the large number of fish you can catch, while wintertime is suitable due to the lack of food, prompting the trophy bass to emerge on the surface.
+Summertime is good due to a large number of fish you can catch, while wintertime is suitable due to the lack of food, prompting the trophy bass to emerge on the surface.

-Yet, fishing is not the only water activity you can resort to on Lake Nottely or Lake Oconee.
+Yet, fishing is not the only water activity you can resort to on Lake Nottely, Lake Oconee, or even Morganton.
 Hop onto your boat and dive into the clear waters.
 The South End is especially pleasant for this.